 In ConsenSys’s recent edition of “Ethereum by the Numbers”, the blockchain research startup identifies other areas in which the smart contract platform is seeing similarly encouraging growth.
 Combined, these likely account for a lot of the new wallets added to the network recently.

+The above post highlights DeFi (decentralized finance) as one of the Ethereum network’s applications seeing the most activity.
+At the time of writing, there is almost $450 million tied up in the DeFi applications – a number that has been growing quickly during 2019.
+The Ethereum network is also poised to undergo a substantial update in the coming days.
+Istanbul, as the hard fork is known, will introduce six new Ethereum Improvement Protocols (EIP).
+These seek to improve DOS attack resilience, enable interoperability between the Zcash and Ethereum networks, and allow for more sophisticated smart contracts.
 Despite the clear buzz of activity surrounding the Ethereum network of late, the price of the number two digital asset by market capitalization is yet to breakout versus the rest of the cryptocurrency market.
 Ether (ETH) has generally been moving in tandem with other crypto assets, with neither the impending hard fork, explosive growth of DeFi, or tens of thousands of new users apparently adding any extra buying pressure relative to Bitcoin and other cryptocurrencies.

 Images are courtesy of Twitter, Shutterstock, Intotheblock.